To talk about big data marketing, we first need to talk about big data.

 Before big data, marketing specialists have mainly used the last-click attribution model to determine the factors that affect conversions.
 The issue with this model is that it’s difficult to capture multiple factors and understand their relative value.

 With big data, you can now adopt a multi-touch attribution model.
-The attribution model will make it easier to monitor, analyze, and evaluate online consumer behaviour.
+The attribution model will make it easier to monitor, analyze, and evaluate online consumer behavior.
 This approach considers all touchpoints to obtain better insights into campaign performance data and determine the factors that drive consumer engagement.

 While multi-touch attribution, models are much better than last-click metrics.
 Meanwhile, almost half of all marketers in the US still use the latter.
 The reasons behind this trend are operational and technical challenges.
 Marketers should overcome common issues by aligning their teams around CPA, ROI, and overall revenue goals.